cometbft/cometbft/spec/p2p/p2p-top-level.md

 #### [CM-REQ-CR+P2P-STABLE.0]
 In order to make progress in sending the list of transactions to a peer, the p2p layer must ensure that we stay connected to a peer sufficiently long.

 Similar to the consensus reactor, [CM-REQ-MEMP-GOSSIP.0] translates into global connectivity requirements.
+However, [CM-REQ-CR+P2P-STABILITY.0] postulates a stable connect overlay for a continuous interval of time.
+A priori, for the transactions, we just require that over time all transactions reach the validators, which does not imply connectivity within such an interval.

+> However, expectations from the users might be different.
+With MEV etc., we will have time expectations regarding transactions processing.
+This will impose stronger constraints again.

 ## Evidence reactor